weissin/GraphSAGESurvival/README.md

     pip install -r requirements.txt
     ```

-    *If a `requirements.txt` file is not provided, install the following packages manually:*

-    ```bash
-    pip install torch torchvision torch-geometric sklearn pandas numpy matplotlib tqdm
-    ```

-    *Note: Ensure that you have the appropriate versions of PyTorch and Torch Geometric compatible with your CUDA version if using GPU acceleration.*

 ## Usage

 ### Preparing the Data

-Ensure that your preprocessed patient data is stored in the specified directory (`/data37/xl693/RADCURE2024_processed`).
+Download the sample dataset from repo.
 The data should be organized in `.pkl` files containing image data, tabular features, and survival lengths for each patient.

 ### Running Ablation Studies